maikschneider/deployer-recipes/README.md

 This repository contains third party recipes that are build on top of [sourcebroker/deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3).
 This package sets default deployer values for a common TYPO3 base extension installation.

+This Readme contains examples for configuring a TYPO3 base extension for easy deployment.

 ## Install

 ~~~sh